koreacsl/T-Time/README.md

 # More Details

-**ESORICS'25** : You can find a copy of the original paper [here](./ESORICS25_T-Time.pdf)
+**ESORICS'25** : You can find a copy of the original paper [here](./ESORICS25_T-Time.pdf) (The official proceedings link will be added once available.)

 # Step 1.
 Experimental steup